mattlean/lean-js-app-starter/docs/adding-support-for-sass.md

-# Adding Support for Sass
+# Adding support for Sass

 The frontend starter projects only support CSS by default since that is the fundamental stylesheet language, but it doesn't take much to setup Sass.